Netanyahu set for comeback, says on brink of "big" election win | Politics

 "We have won a huge vote of confidence from the people of Israel," a smiling Netanyahu told cheering supporters at his Likud party election headquarters.
 "We are on the brink of a very big victory."
 His voice hoarse from weeks of campaigning across the country, Netanyahu vowed to form a "stable, national government," as the crowd interrupted him singing "Bibi, king of Israel."

-Lifted by a strong showing from his far-right and religious allies, Netanyahu, who is on trial for corruption he denies, was on course for a comeback, according to Israeli television exit polls late on Tuesday, which predicted his bloc of four parties taking 62 of the Knesset's 120 seats.
-Less than 18 months out of office, Netanyahu said he would wait for the actual vote count, with final results expected in the coming days.
+Though the landscape could shift as the ballot count trickles in, the partial tally showed Netanyahu, who is on trial for corruption he denies, leading a bloc of four parties taking 67 of the Knesset's 120 seats.
+Less than 18 months out of office, Netanyahu said he would wait for official results.

-As actual results began trickling in, Lapid stopped short at conceding the election and said he would wait until the final count.
-Exit polls late on Tuesday predicted his camp would take 53-54 Knesset seats, far behind Netanyahu.
+Lapid has stopped short of conceding the election and said he would wait until the final count.
 "The people want a different way.
 They want security," Netanyahu said, "they want power, not weakness ... they want diplomatic wisdom, but with firmness."

 Netanyahu has been counting on support from Ben-Gvir and fellow far-right leader Bezalel Smotrich.
-But the prospect of a government including Ben-Gvir, a former member of Kach, a group on Israeli and U.S. terrorist watchlists, and who was once convicted for racist incitement, risks alarming allies including Washington.
+But the prospect of a government including Ben-Gvir risks alarming allies including Washington.
+He is a former member of Kach, a group on Israeli and U.S. terrorist watchlists, and was once convicted for racist incitement.

 In an apparent attempt to allay fears abroad, Netanyahu, who in 2020 forged formal diplomatic ties with the United Arab Emirates and Bahrain, said a government under his leadership would act responsibly, avoid "unnecessary adventures" and "expand the circle of peace."
 Nonetheless, his possible comeback reinforced Palestinian scepticism that a political solution to the conflict was likely after a campaign which unrolled during increasing violence in the occupied West Bank, with near-daily raids and clashes.